OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 ## Next steps

 Ready to create your first Word add-in?
 See [Build your first Word add-in](word-add-ins.md).
 You can also try our interactive [Get started experience](http://dev.office.com/getting-started/addins?product=Word).
-Use the [add-in manifest](../overview/add-in-manifests.md) to describe where your add-in is hosted, how it is displayed, and define permissions and other information.
+Use the [add-in manifest](../develop/add-in-manifests.md) to describe where your add-in is hosted, how it is displayed, and define permissions and other information.

-To learn more about how to design a world class Word add-in that creates a compelling experience for your users, see [Design guidelines](../design/add-in-design.md) and [Best practices](../overview/add-in-development-best-practices.md).
+To learn more about how to design a world class Word add-in that creates a compelling experience for your users, see [Design guidelines](../design/add-in-design.md) and [Best practices](../concepts/add-in-development-best-practices.md).

 After you develop your add-in, you can [publish](../publish/publish.md) it to a network share, an app catalog, or to the Office Store.

 ## What's coming up for Word add-ins?

 As we design and develop new APIs for Word add-ins, we'll make them available for your feedback on our [Open API specifications](https://dev.office.com/reference/add-ins/openspec) page.
 Find out what new features are in the pipeline for the Word JavaScript APIs, and provide your input on our design specifications.

-You can also see what's new in the Word JavaScript API on the [change log](http://dev.office.com/changelog) page.

 ## See also